 Underlying components for high integrity claims Apple Inc. Nestlé 5.
 Buyers invests in high-quality credits verified by recognised standards Apple partnered with Conservation International and Goldman Sachs to launch the Restore Fund to generate offsets for NBS.
 The projects in the Restore Fund will align with international standards developed by organisations such as the Verified Carbon Standard (VCS), the Climate, Community & Biodiversity Standard (CCBS), and the Forest Stewardship Council (FSC).
-Created their own code of best pro Carbon credit sourcing is supporte Nestlé's procurement guidelines th 6.
-Buyer communicates transparently on accounting and double claiming Not mentioned, alignment with VCS suggests that, to some extent, measures have been put in place to avoid market-based double counting (i.e. credit being claimed by several parties).
+Created their own code of best practice for carbon credits.
+Carbon credit sourcing is supported by third party-providers and follow Nestlé's procurement guidelines that ensure "high-quality credits".
+6. Buyer communicates transparently on accounting and double claiming Not mentioned, alignment with VCS suggests that, to some extent, measures have been put in place to avoid market-based double counting (i.e. credit being claimed by several parties).
 No mention of measure to avoid/communicate on double counting issues with national registries.
 Not mentioned.
-But reliance on int carbon credit sourcing involves tha in place to avoid market-based dou several parties).
+But reliance on international standards (VCS and CCB) for carbon credit sourcing involves that, to some extent, measures have been put in place to avoid market-based double counting (i.e. credit being claimed by several parties).
 7. Buyer's claims relating to carbon project investments adhere to authoritative claims guidance Apple has partnered with Conservation International (CI) to procure NBS credits toward its carbon neutrality pledge.
 Apple claims that the Restore Fund aligns with international standards developed by organisations such as Verra and the IPCC, which ensure that the carbon stored in forests is being conservatively and accurately quantified.
-Since Nestlé removed its brand's c have been made.
-In their net-zero international claims standards, so on life cycle assessments for produ decarbonisation efforts of compar 8.
-Buyer recognizes and communicate on the benefits of NBS project types, and commit to promote their diligent use: protect/avoid, improved management, restore/ remove In their Environmental Progress Report for 2023, Apple plans to invest in high- quality carbon removal projects, prioritizing NBS credits.
+Since Nestlé removed its brand's carbon neutral claims, no new claims have been made.
+In their net-zero roadmap, Nestlé advocates for clear international claims standards, so companies can make credible claims based on life cycle assessments for products, to allow consumers to engage in the decarbonisation efforts of companies.
+8. Buyer recognizes and communicate on the benefits of NBS project types, and commit to promote their diligent use: protect/avoid, improved management, restore/ remove In their Environmental Progress Report for 2023, Apple plans to invest in high-quality carbon removal projects, prioritizing NBS credits.
 Apple has stated that it prioritises the protection of ecosystems as a powerful, natural carbon solution that also aligns with rigorous international standards to ensure their impact.
-Deploys carbon removal NBS activ to achieve their interim and final t ractice for carbon credits.
+Deploys carbon removal NBS activities within their value chain (NBS-insetting) to achieve their interim and final targets.